Faisalramadan/Shopify-Wish-List/README.md

 Shopify-Wish-List
 =================

+**CHANGES IN THIS BRANCH:**

+* Works with product variants
+* Assumes you are using Shopify's `option_selection.js`
+* Assumes you are using jQuery
+* Shows message when wish list is empty
+* Uses AJAX to add items to wish list
+* Uses AJAX to remove items from wish list
+* Added images to wish list

+---

 non-app wish list using customer.tags

 To make this wish list work, you'll need to add an include tag for wishlist-product.liquid in your product page -- make sure that it is not within the add-to-cart form.
 And you'll need to add an include tag for wishlist-page.liquid in a page with the handle wish-list.